ACT-CMT Logo

 Accelerate Clinical Trials in Charcot-Marie-Tooth Disease (ACT-CMT)

-This study is a new international research project funded by the National Institutes of Health (NIH) called Accelerate Clinical Trials in Charcot Marie Tooth Disease (ACT-CMT).
+This study is an extension of the international research project called called Accelerate Clinical Trials in Charcot Marie Tooth Disease (ACT-CMT).
+This extension to this study is funded by the Charcot Marie Tooth Association (CMTA).
 Dr. David Herrmann at the University of Rochester is the study Principal Investigator.
-There are two participating centers in the USA.
+There are 4 participating centers in the USA.

-This study is enrolling people with CMT1A who are aged 18-75.
+This extension study will include people who have already participated in ACT-CMT and new people with CMT1A who are aged 18-65.

 The purpose of this study is to determine the best way to measure the progression of Charcot-Marie-Tooth Disease Type 1A (CMT1A) over time.
 This study is important to help us to prepare for clinical trials.
 We are looking at new ways of measuring changes in CMT1A progression over a short period of time and assessing their usefulness in measuring effects of treatments in future clinical trials.